ishowportugal/ishowportugal/README.md

 ```

-*By the way, I don't mind if you want to fork my readme.md but DO NOT USE IT FOR ILLEGAL PURPOSES OR SOMETHING!!!*
+*By the way, if you want to fork my readme.md, I don't mind, but DO NOT USE IT FOR ILLEGAL PURPOSES OR SOMETHING!!!*